NaikSoftware/resource_repository/README.md

    CacheDurationResolver<K, V>? cacheDurationResolver,
 });
 ```
-And then you can subscribe to resource, watch all resources or use other functionality of repository.
+And then you can subscribe to the resource, watch all resources or use other functionality of repository.
 ```dart
 final repository = StreamRepository<String, FooBar>.remote(
   fetch: (key, arguments) => apiCall(fooBarId: key),